-In this Draft SRP, the MS TIG proposes to continue restoration work for the Wetlands, Coastal, and Nearshore Habitats (WCNH) Restoration Type by increasing the amount of funding for habitat acquisition and management included with the Grand Bay Project in the 2016-2017 RP/EA, including the acquisition and protection of target habitats, as well as invasive species management, mechanical clearing, chemical treatment, and prescribed fire.
-All habitat acquisition and management measures proposed for the Grand Bay Project in this Draft SRP would occur within the same project boundary established in the 2016-2017 RP/EA.
-MDEQ and DOI are and would continue to be the Implementing Trustees on behalf of the Mississippi Trustee Implementation Group.
+In this SRP, the MS TIG approves additional funding to continue restoration work for the Wetlands, Coastal, and Nearshore Habitats (WCNH) Restoration Type by increasing the amount of funding for habitat acquisition and management included as part of the Grand Bay Project in the 2016-2017 RP/EA, including the acquisition and protection of target habitats, as well as invasive species management, mechanical clearing, chemical treatment, and prescribed fire.
+All habitat acquisition and management measures will occur within the same project area established in the 2016-2017 RP/EA.
+MDEQ and DOI will continue to be the Implementing Trustees on behalf of the Mississippi Trustee Implementation Group.